-Guest post by Cass Mullane, Creative Innovator, Right-Brain Business Plan® Licensed Facilitator, Prosper Creatively, LLC
+Guest post by Cass Mullane, Entrepreneur Coach, Right-Brain Business Plan® Licensed Facilitator, Prosper Creatively, LLC

 In my last post I talked about getting very clear on your current customers and your desired customers so you can make sure you’re in front of your real buyers.
 I also talked about approaching pricing from a different perspective: start by figuring out how much do you need to net each month.
 Then pricing becomes more of an exercise in simple math and less of an emotional battle.

 So let’s do some simple math.
 We’ll only focus on four of the key factors that you need to consider when pricing: Materials, Overhead, Production Time and Your Time.
 These factors are applicable to both products and services.

 We’ll define Materials as the cost of the actual supplies you use to produce your product or service.
 Overhead is what it costs you to run your business and it includes things like your studio, tools and equipment, utilities, insurance, taxes, marketing, etc. Production Time is how long it takes you to produce your product or service.
 Your Time is what you pay yourself hourly to produce your product or service.

 So, here’s a real example that was an eye-opener for one of my clients who makes funky jewelry on the side.
 My client wanted to make $500 per month from selling her jewelry.
 She was successfully selling, but she could not figure out why her bills were piling up and she had no time to keep up with fulfilling orders.
 It turned out she thought that when she sold a piece of jewelry for $40 and it cost her $10 in Materials, she was earning $30 on each piece so she would only have to make and sell 17 pieces each month.
 She was so excited to be selling her pieces that she forgot to take into account her Production Time (3 hrs/piece) and her Overhead cost ($11/piece).